banderson623/banderson623.github.com/_posts/2013-05-24-motivation.md

 These things take determination and discipline, even if you do get significant value out of writing software.

+...and of course these motivations play into things even more importantly than vocational tasks...

 [^1]: This is from an email interchange between me and a couple of friends.
 I was trying to understand what I wanted in a job.